Germany–Ireland relations: History

-In 1999 (or as cash in 2002), the euro was introduced in Ireland.
-Due to the joint membership of Ireland and Germany in the European Union, relations between the two states have intensified in recent decades.
-In 2011, the publication of plans by the Irish government to increase value-added tax in the German Bundestag - before these plans had been communicated in Ireland itself - caused disgruntlement in Ireland.
-This was painfully perceived by many Irish as a loss of sovereignty by Ireland in the context of the Irish debt crisis in favor of the European Union and especially Germany.
+In 1999, the euro was introduced in Ireland as a digital currency, followed by cash in 2002.
+The joint membership of Ireland and Germany in the European Union has made relations between both states intensifiy in recent decades.
+In 2011, the publication of plans by the Irish government to increase value-added tax in the German Bundestag, before the plans had been communicated in Ireland itself, caused disgruntlement in Ireland.
+That was painfully perceived by many Irish as a loss of sovereignty by Ireland in the context of the Irish debt crisis toward of the European Union, especially Germany.